Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Libraries/flask/docs/quickstart-guide.md

                             + Default: 'http'
                         - SERVER_NAME : Set your Server's custom IP/domain name and the custom port number here; Format: "[protocol]://[server-ip|domain]:[server-port-number]"
                             + Default: None
                         - SECRET_KEY : Set your secret key that will be used for securely signing the session cookie and can be used for any other security related needs by extensions or your application.
 It should be a long random bytes or str.
-For example, copy the output of this to your config:
                             - Prefixed Environment Variables
                                 + FLASK_SECRET_KEY : This corresponds to the configuration key 'SECRET_KEY'
                             - Notes